miniblog/engine/README.md

 ## Props :clap:

+- [Steve Hobbs](https://www.iamstevehobbs.com/) ([@shoobzy](https://github.com/shoobzy)), my most excellent designer colleague, for making the Miniblog logo a&mdash;very-smart&mdash;reality.
-- [@paintedsky](https://github.com/paintedsky) for his excellent minimal app, [Dead Simple Blog](https://github.com/paintedsky/dead-simple-blog), which provided some of the inspiration for Miniblog.
+- Karyl Gilbertson ([@paintedsky](https://github.com/paintedsky)) for his excellent minimal app, [Dead Simple Blog](https://github.com/paintedsky/dead-simple-blog), which provided some of the inspiration for Miniblog.
 Check it out if you're at all interested because it may suit you better.